 A few minutes into the facial, the gentle esthetician inquired about my skincare routine, “What products do you use on your skin?”
 I hesitated for a few moments.
 I figured the relaxed environment might make my delayed response seem intentional.
 Should I tell her the truth?
-Should I mention that I make my own skincare products with simple ingredients?
-Friend, I was fearful to admit that I use homemade products.
-I was afraid of her reaction to such a radical idea…homemade beauty products.
+Friend, I was fearful to admit that I use “green beauty” products.
+I was afraid of her reaction to such a radical idea.
 Silly, right?!

 In this guide, you’ll learn how to…